-Payroll tax and other business taxes, and related expenses, are deductible from The total of a person’s annual pay and other earnings hat is used to calculate the income tax they must pay. for income tax purposes, if you can establish a link between the expenses and your income-producing activities.
+Payroll tax and other business taxes, and related expenses, are deductible from assessable income for income tax purposes, if you can establish a link between the expenses and your income-producing activities.

 The Duties Act 2000 (Vic) imposes duty on certain types of transactions.
 This Act remains a complex area of law and is not dealt with at length here.

-Certain types of agreements cannot be enforced unless they are put into writing and A state tax on the transfer of ownership of property such as land, or on leases. is paid.
-Although the rate of duty is often low, the total (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. can be considerable.
+Certain types of agreements cannot be enforced unless they are put into writing and stamp duty is paid.
+Although the rate of duty is often low, the total charge can be considerable.

 The Victorian Government imposes stamp duty on the following types of transactions: